 Cliff Burton – Biography

-Burton was born on February 10, 1962 in Castro Valley, California to Jan and Ray.
+Burton was born on Feb.
+10, 1962, in Castro Valley, Calif., to Jan and Ray.
 He was the baby of the family, having an older brother and sister.
-As a young kid, Burton was always interested in music, and at the age of 13 picked up the bass guitar and started plucking away.
-In an interview with a fan site, Burton’s mother explained that her son got into classical music and even studied Bach.
+As a young kid, Burton was always interested in music and at the age of 13 picked up the bass guitar and started plucking away.
+In an interview with a 'Tallica fan site, Burton's mother explained that her son got into classical music and even studied Bach.
 His dedication to his craft was unmatched.
-“Between four and six hours a day, every single day, even after he got into Metallica,” Jan said of Burton’s practice schedule.
-“He’d stay up all night and sleep late.”
+"Between four and six hours a day, every single day, even after he got into Metallica," Jan said of Burton's practice schedule.
+"He'd stay up all night and sleep late."

 Following the death of Burton, Jason Newsted joined Metallica as the new bassist and would stay with the band through 2001.